jump-dev/MathOptInterface.jl/docs/src/background/infeasibility_certificates.md

 is ``\sum_{i=1}^m b_i^\top d_i < 0``.
 (Note that these are the same inequality,
 modulo a `-` sign.)

-If the solver has found a certificate of infeasibility:
+If the solver has found a certificate of primal infeasibility:

  * [`TerminationStatus`](@ref) must be `INFEASIBLE`
  * [`DualStatus`](@ref) must be `INFEASIBILITY_CERTIFICATE`